Julia Nesheiwat

-Julia Nesheiwat is an American national security adviser who served as the 11th homeland security advisor in the Trump administration from 2020 to 2021.
-She also served in the Bush and Obama administrations.
+Julia Nesheiwat is an American academic, business executive, and former government official who served as the 10th homeland security advisor in the first Trump administration from 2020 to 2021.
+She also held various positions in the Bush and Obama administrations.

+Since 2022, Nesheiwat has been the vice president of policy and insights for TC Energy.

 Early life and education

 The daughter of Jordanian Christian immigrant parents, Nesheiwat is one of five children; she was raised in Umatilla, Florida.
 Nesheiwat earned a Bachelor of Arts degree from Stetson University, a Master of Arts from Georgetown University, and a PhD from the Tokyo Institute of Technology.
-She is the sister of Jaclyn Stapp.
+She is the sister of Jaclyn Stapp and Janette Nesheiwat.

 Career

 Army service

-After the September 11 attacks, Nesheiwat served as a U.S. Army military intelligence officer, leaving the Army as a captain.
+Commissioned in 1997, Nesheiwat served as a U.S. Army military intelligence officer, leaving the Army as a captain.
 She served consecutive deployments for which she was awarded the Bronze Star Medal in support of Operation Enduring Freedom and Operation Iraqi Freedom.
 She subsequently served at senior levels on a White House commission, in the Office of the Director of National Intelligence, and in numerous senior economic and national security roles in the State Department spanning the Bush, Obama, and Trump Administrations.

 Academics

-After earning her doctorate in science and engineering, Dr. Nesheiwat lectured on the geopolitics of energy, climate, and technology in the 21st century at Naval Postgraduate School’s National Security Affairs Department, Stanford University, and at the University of California, San Diego.
+After earning her doctorate in science and engineering, Nesheiwat lectured on the geopolitics of energy, climate, and technology in the 21st century at Naval Postgraduate School’s National Security Affairs Department, Stanford University, and at the University of California, San Diego.